boldport/pcbmode/docs/source/layer-control.rst

       }
     }

-Or if we'd like the outline to be editable (instead of the defalt 'locked') we'd add
+Or if we'd like the outline to be editable (instead of the default 'locked') we'd add

 .. code-block:: json